Polygonum buxiforme montanum (Brenckle) R.J.Davis

 Common Name: Douglas' Knotweed

-Polygonum douglasii is a Annual up to 0.30 metres tall.
+Polygonum douglasii is an annual plant that can grow up to 0.30 metres tall.

 Although no specific mention has been made for this species, there have been reports that some members of this genus can cause photosensitivity in susceptible people.